TSP Model Tutorial

 That’s really all there is.
 At the beginning of each month, review the latest TSP Model selections and adjust your allocations, if needed, to match the model.
 You will find that sometimes the TSP model selections do not change from one month to the next, in which case no changes are needed to your portfolio.

 The historical backtested performance of the TSP Model is based on following the model exactly, moving the entire portfolio according to each month’s recommendations.
-While the results speak for themselves, we understand if you are hesitant to fully embrace an investment strategy that you are not familiar with.
+While the results speak for themselves, we understand that you may be hesitant to fully embrace an investment strategy that you’re not familiar with.

-If this is the case, we suggest using only a portion of your account to follow the TSP Model’s recommendations.
+If that’s the case, we suggest using only a portion of your account to follow the TSP Model’s recommendations.
 As you see the results over time and become more comfortable with the model’s performance, then consider applying this strategy to a greater percentage of your account.